IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

     ![image](https://github.com/user-attachments/assets/a84291e2-c952-4710-a2cd-88caed8b4dd2)

-    This verifies that we have indeed deployed granite code LLM.
+    This verifies that we have indeed deployed IBM Granite code LLM.

 15. Let's access our model.
 As we did in Lab1, head to **Topology** view, click on the **Open URL** icon of your application.
     ![image](https://github.com/user-attachments/assets/d48c3a0e-9d52-4a24-8fbf-8776b38ead5f)